A categorical invariant for cubic threefolds: Introduction

 where the $\cat{T}_i$'s are full triangulated subcategories of $\Db(X)$ satisfying some orthogonality conditions.
 In many interesting geometric situations, all the categories $\cat{T}_i$ but one are equivalent to the derived category of a point.
 In the easiest case of projective spaces, one can obtain decompositions in which all the subcategories $\cat{T}_i$ are of this form.
 In general, a non-trivial subcategory is present and carries useful information about $X$.
 This happens, for example, when $X$ is the intersection of two quadrics of even dimension \cite{BO2}.
 In that case, the non-trivial subcategory is equivalent to $\Db(C)$, where $C$ is the curve which is the fine moduli space of spinor bundles on the pencil generated by the two quadrics.

 The same strategy has been pursued by Kuznetsov in a series of papers to study the derived categories of Fano threefolds.
-Another interesting example is the one of $X$ a $V_{14}$ Fano threefold, i.e.\ a smooth complete intersection of $\PP^9$ and the Grassmannian $\mathrm{Gr}(2,6)$ in $\PP^{14}$.
+In particular, an interesting example is when $X$ is a $V_{14}$ Fano threefold, i.e., a smooth complete intersection of $\PP^9$ and the Grassmannian $\mathrm{Gr}(2,6)$ in $\PP^{14}$.
 These are the Fano threefolds with $\Pic(X)=\ZZ$, index $1$, and genus $8$.
-A classical construction shows that there is a correspondence between birational classes of $V_{14}$ Fano threefolds and isomorphism classes of cubic threefolds (i.e.\ smooth hypersurfaces of degree $3$ in $\PP^4$).
+A classical construction shows that there is a correspondence between birational classes of $V_{14}$ Fano threefolds and isomorphism classes of cubic threefolds (i.e., smooth hypersurfaces of degree $3$ in $\PP^4$).
 Let $X$ be a Fano threefold as above and let $Y$ be the cubic threefold related to $X$ by the previous correspondence.
 By \cite{Kuz1}, we have a semi-orthogonal decomposition of $\Db(Y)$ as